 should be.
-Miss Cay meanwhile was writing letters, or finishing some drawing of Lincluden or New Abbey (where they had lately been), and James would flit to and fro between the little den, where his books and various apparatus lived, and the drawing-room,1 where his father sat in the arm-chair, with Tobs on knee.
+Miss Cay meanwhile was writing letters, or finishing some drawing of Lincluden or New Abbey (where they had lately been), and James would flit to and fro between the little den, where his books and various apparatus lived, and the drawing-room, where his father sat in the arm-chair, with Tobs on knee.
 Ever and anon we boys would escape out of doors and have a run in the field or the garden, or a bout with the d----l.
-So the morning would pass till an early luncheon, after which Tobin must do his various tricks; then, if the men were busy, James would himself harness Meg, the Galloway pony, for the drive of the After dinner and Toby's second performafternoon. ance, and another turn at the deil, there would be something more to see-Cousin Jemima's drawings, recent diagrams or other inventions of his own, the magic discs, etc., the charm of the whole consisting in the flow of talk, incessant, but by no means unbroken.
+So the morning would pass till an early luncheon, after which Tobin must do his various tricks; then, if the men were busy, James would himself harness Meg, the Galloway pony, for the drive of the afternoon.
+After dinner and Toby's second performance, and another turn at the deil, there would be something more to see-Cousin Jemima's drawings, recent diagrams or other inventions of his own, the magic discs, etc. etc., the charm of the whole consisting in the flow of talk, incessant, but by no means unbroken, of which neither of us ever tired.
+On Sunday there was the drive to Corsock Church (where the absolute gravity of his countenance was itself a study),2 and the walk home by the river, past the Kirk pool, renowned for bathing, with conversations of a more earnest kind,

-" Changing, hiding, Doubling upon itself, dividing,"
+"Changing, hiding, Doubling upon itself, dividing,"